FrigaaAbdou/ProvaSlide/README.md

 - Great templates, but weak structure semantics
 - Technical/academic content is harder to maintain
 - Not built for traceability to sources
-- Hard to enforce strict scope constraints
+- Hard to enforce “use only what I provided” constraints

 #### Code-first tools (Reveal/MDX/Beamer)
 - Output quality is excellent